Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 **Challenge 1** - Get the array of products.

 You should be able to do this by importing the JSON file.
-Best to make a module, soemthing like `data.js`, and import the JSON at the top of this file.
+Best to make a module, something like `data.js`, and import the JSON at the top of this file.
 You can export the array from here.

 This data.js module can now be a place where you will work with data from data.json and export the things that the rest of your program needs.